Ratio - rectangle

 - Rectangle area change

 The sides of the rectangle are 6.6 cm and 4.2 cm.
 We change its dimensions in a ratio of 5:2.
-How many times does the rectangle's area change compared to the original rectangle? - Rectangle's dimensions
+How many times does the rectangle's area change compared to the original rectangle? - Plot

 The rectangle has an area of 147 cm².
 One of its sides is three times longer than the other side.
 We increase the shorter side of the rectangle by 8 cm.
 By how many cm² will the new rectangle's area be larger than the original rectangle? - Garden dimensions

-Jirka has a step length of 40 cm.
+George has a step length of 40 cm.
 He takes six hundred steps around his grandfather's garden.
 The length of the garden is three times greater than its width.
-Jirka wanted to calculate his grandfather's garden's length, width, and area. - Rectangle area comparison
+George wanted to calculate his grandfather's garden's length, width, and area. - Rectangle

-The length of the rectangle is 12 cm greater than three times its width.
-What dimensions and area does this rectangle have if its circumference is 104 cm? - Rectangle side measurement
+The length of one side of the rectangle is three times the length of the second side.
+What are the dimensions of the rectangle if its circumference is 96 cm?